History, tourist information, and nearby accommodation

 Inverness Museum and Art Gallery - 0.2 miles (Museum)

 Inverness Old High Church - 0.4 miles (Historic Church)

 Blackfriars Burial Ground - 0.4 miles (Landmark)

 Ness Islands - 0.7 miles (Countryside)

-Nearest Accommodation to Inverness Cathedral:
+Nearest Holiday Cottages to Inverness Cathedral:

 Nearby accommodation is calculated 'as the crow flies' from Inverness Cathedral.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.